-Foreign Currency Risk - During fiscal years 2013, 2012 and 2011, the Company did not have sales, purchases, or other expenses denominated in foreign currencies.
+Foreign Currency Risk - During fiscal years 2014, 2013 and 2012, the Company did not have sales, purchases, or other expenses denominated in foreign currencies.
 As such, the Company is not directly exposed to market risk associated with currency exchange rates and prices.

 Interest Rate Risk - The Company's primary market risk exposure with regard to financial instruments is changes in interest rates.
-At June 30, 2013, the Company does not have any debt outstanding.
+At June 30, 2014, the Company did not have any debt outstanding.